silanluetan40882407/kas/README.md

 Refactored code for better maintainability
 Updated dependencies to latest versions - update 34 Fixed typo in documentation - update 27
+Added new feature for better user experience - 105